-Laundry rooms are available in both residence halls.
-Laundry rooms in Dunham Hall are open 24 hours and in 4th Avenue are locked during quiet hours.
+Laundry rooms in Dunham Hall are open 24 hours.
+Laundry rooms in the 4th Avenue residence hall are locked during quiet hours (10pm - 7am).
 Laundry should be removed from machines as soon as it is finished.
 Student use of AVTEC laundry facilities is at your own risk.
 Detergent and supplies can be purchased at local grocery stores or the student snack bar.
 Residence Hall laundry room use is for residence hall residents only.